Former staff and inmates of Holloway Prison are sharing their memories of the jail in a series of oral histories, films, and workshops.

 Prison system overhaul

-The prison closure was announced in late 2015 as part of an overhaul of the woman’s prison system.
+The government announced the closure of the prison in late 2015 as part of an overhaul of the woman’s prison system.

 “I was lucky enough to visit the prison both before and after it closed.
 When you go in there there’s a real sense of history.
 Not just of the suffragettes and the other famous inmates, but of all the people whose stories are not known.
 At any point in the last century there were hundreds of people working and incarcerated there.